The Ideal CAD Workflow for 3D Printing and Why We Decided to Build a New CAD App

 We love the idea of FreeCAD: open-source, flexible, customizable.
 But in practice:

 • One tiny edit can implode the entire feature tree.
+In the current version the workflow became much, much better, but still.

 • Each workbench feels like a different experimental project.